kalliste/seL4-c89/C89-PROJECT.md

 - **Command**: `./preconfigured/replay_preconfigured_build.sh`
 - **Outcome**: The latest replay confirms that the wrappers remain up to date and that all of the earlier enum, node-state, and interrupt helper issues are still resolved.
-The strict C90 run now halts on two fronts:
+The strict C90 run now halts on one remaining front:
-  1. The packed-structure assertions for the GDT/IDT pointer shim and the ACPI RSDP fail because the packing attributes collapse under C89, producing negative-array diagnostics.
-  2. The translation invalidation helpers continue to subscript the temporary returned by `makeCR3(...)`, triggering the "subscripting non-lvalue array" pedantic error in the inline assembly.
+  1. The translation invalidation helpers continue to subscript the temporary returned by `makeCR3(...)`, triggering the "subscripting non-lvalue array" pedantic error in the inline assembly.
-  No additional warnings surfaced in this pass, so the remaining blockers are confined to these packing guarantees and the inline assembly temporaries.
+  No additional warnings surfaced in this pass, so the remaining blockers are confined to the inline assembly temporaries.

 ### Key Diagnostic Themes
 1. **C99 integer literals**: The generated capability helpers and several x86